NikolasK-source/CMAKE_Template/README.md

 Use this directory for all source files of the project.

 ### Directory libs
 Place libraries here.
-This Directory is added to the include path.
+This directory is added to the include path.

+### Directory test
+Place any test-related sources here.

 ## Scripts